Dan Crenshaw: Foreign policy

 Crenshaw supports cooperation with and support for Israel.
 During some of his public appearances, he has been targeted by anti-semitic white nationalists, known as Groypers, for his pro-Israel views.
 He voted to provide Israel with support following the 2023 Hamas attack on Israel.
+Crenshaw has received $233,000 from AIPAC as of 2025.

 In 2019, Crenshaw co-sponsored a resolution opposing Trump's decision to withdraw U.S. troops from Syria, saying that it would embolden the Turkish military's assault on the Kurdish forces.
 He supported Trump's decision to kill Iranian major general Qasem Soleimani.

 In April 2020, Crenshaw and Senator Tom Cotton introduced a bill that would allow civil suits against foreign states in incidents related to injury or death.
 The legislation came in response to the COVID-19 pandemic and calls for the Chinese government to be held accountable for "allow[ing] this virus to spread".

 In 2022, Crenshaw voiced support for a $40 billion aid package to Ukraine.
 Fox News political commentator Tucker Carlson criticized him for this, calling Crenshaw "Eyepatch McCain"—a remark that itself drew much criticism.